-Prayer is plugging into God’s rich reservoir of love, peace and joy!
+Prayer plugs you into God’s rich reservoir of love, peace and joy!

 Yes, I wish I had that heavenly Ahhhh! music playing in the background, because it is so important and the music would prepare you for the moment of reveal.
 It really is important!
 But it won’t do you any good unless you pick up that key and use it!
 It’s so important, but so simple you might miss it.

 That’s it.
 Talk to God.
 Out of your heart.
 Sincerely.
 Talk to Him, like you would your best friend.
 He’s not interested in fancy words.
 You don’t have to sugar coat your words or pretend your all perfect.
 He loves you and He wants your fellowship.
-Be real when you pray.
+Just get real with God.

 It won’t just happen.
 It must become a discipline.